Spectrum Development Documentation

 SpectrumLauncher

 The entry point for end users.
-Manages the lifecycle of SpectrumClient and SpectrumServer instances — starting, stopping, updating, and configuring them.
+Manages instances of SpectrumClient and SpectrumServer, starting, stopping, updating, and configuring them.

 Internal Modules

 These modules are not standalone products.
-They are shared libraries and subsystems used across the Spectrum applications.
+They are shared libraries used across the Spectrum applications.

 Constellation